Dashstrom/python-template/{{ cookiecutter.__clone_name }}/README.md

 First, You need to install [git](https://git-scm.com) following [the official guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and configure it.

-You need to install [uv](https://docs.astral.sh/uv/getting-started/installation) and update shell path with this command:
+Then, you need to install [uv](https://docs.astral.sh/uv/getting-started/installation) and update shell path with this command:

 ```bash
 uv tool update-shell
 ```

-Finally, run these commands for setup install the project with dev dependencies.
+Finally, run these commands for setup the project with dev dependencies.

 ```bash
 git clone {{ cookiecutter.__clone_url }}